Tim Robinson: Career

 In 2018, Netflix commissioned I Think You Should Leave with Tim Robinson, a sketch comedy series created by and starring Robinson and produced by the members of The Lonely Island.
 It premiered in April 2019 and received critical acclaim, as did its second season, which premiered in July 2021.
 The series was renewed for a third season in May 2022, which premiered on May 30, 2023.
 In 2022 and 2023, Robinson won the Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series for his work on I Think You Should Leave.

+One of the sketches on I Think You Should Leave, featuring Robinson costumed in a hot dog suit, became a popular meme in 2020.
+It has been frequently used to satirize public figures who attempt to dodge their own responsibility for controversial actions by promising to start an investigation.
+In the sketch, after a wiener-shaped car crashes into a clothing store, Robinson, in a hot dog costume, joins the crowd in the store, proclaiming, "We're all trying to find the guy who did this!"

 Robinson voiced Creature, the player character's grenade launcher, in the first-person shooter video game High on Life (2022).

 In early 2025, Robinson starred in Friendship, a dark comedy directed by Andrew DeYoung in his feature debut.
 The film premiered at the 2024 Toronto International Film Festival and was acquired by A24 for U.S. distribution.
 It had a limited theatrical release on May 9, 2025, followed by a wider release on May 23.
 On October 12, 2025, HBO premiered The Chair Company.
 Robinson and Zach Kanin are credited as creators and producers, with Robinson starring in the comedy thriller.

 Personal life

-Robinson married his wife Heather, an electrical engineer for Chrysler, in September 2006.
+Robinson married Heather, an electrical engineer for Chrysler, in September 2006.
 They were schoolmates and began dating as teenagers.
 They live in Los Angeles with their son and daughter.

 Robinson has been an avid skateboarder since high school.
-He is a vegetarian, and suffers from claustrophobia.
+He is a vegetarian and suffers from claustrophobia.
 He believes in the existence of aliens but not ghosts.
 His favorite film is Alfred Hitchcock's Strangers on a Train (1951).
-He is a fan of his hometown Detroit Lions and Detroit Pistons, and a lifelong fan of professional wrestling, which is occasionally featured or referenced in his work; wrestlers who have had cameo roles in his shows include Brody King, Kevin Nash, Ryan Nemeth, Erick Rowan, and Aron Stevens.
+He is a fan of his hometown Detroit Lions and Detroit Pistons, and a lifelong fan of professional wrestling, which is occasionally featured or referenced in his work.
+Wrestlers who have done cameo roles in his shows include Brody King, Kevin Nash, Ryan Nemeth, Erick Rowan, and Aron Stevens.